vidstack/player/apps/site/app/docs/[lib]/player/[4]api/[5]text-tracks/page.md

 ### Add Tracks

-Text tracks can be added to and dynamically updated on the `$tag:media-outlet` like so:
+Text tracks can be added to and dynamically updated on the `$tag:media-provider` like so:

 {% code_snippet name="add-track" /%}